 3. List of Flèches Nationales

-Given the current complications due to the epidemic, countries will have total flexibility to schedule their Flèches Nationales events in 2021.
+Given the current complications due to the epidemic, countries will have total flexibility to schedule and postpone their Flèches Nationales events in 2021.

 4. RESULTS OF Flèches Nationales